-Based on the clinical and regulatory validation of LUNAR and STARR technologies provided by the approval of ARCT-154, our next-generation vaccine for COVID-19, we have initiated new vaccine discovery programs for Lyme disease and gonorrhea.
-The new discovery programs rely on the evidence of superior immunogenicity, durability, and breadth of immune response compared to conventional mRNA vaccines, as observed in the COVID-19 program.
+Based on the clinical and regulatory validation of LUNAR and STARR technologies provided by the approval of KOSTAIVE, a self-amplifying messenger RNA (sa-mRNA) vaccine for COVID-19, we initiated new vaccine discovery programs earlier this year for Lyme disease and gonorrhea and continue to progress such programs.
+The discovery programs rely on the evidence of superior immunogenicity, durability, and breadth of immune response compared to conventional mRNA vaccines, as observed in the COVID-19 program.